 Is is really that awesome?
 Yes, yes it is!

-To ensure a great experience on all of my large displays (TV) while keeping the cost down, I've opted for a combination of Roku 3 devices and Chromecast dongles.
-Roku's Plex app is what you want when quality is king and need the ability browse and send the full 1080p 12 mbs DTS HD 7.1 movie down to your home theater via Direct Play.
-Direct Play means that no transcoding or converting is taking place on the server prior to streaming.
-It's telling Plex that your equipment (receiver, tv, etc) will understand the format and play it directly without any help, much like putting in a disc.
-Receivers and sound bars will most certainly support most video at least one of the audio formats, including the HD formats of each often found on Blu-ray sound tracks.
+To ensure a great experience on all my large displays (TV) while keeping the cost down, I've opted for a combination of Roku 3 devices and Chromecast dongles.
+Roku's Plex app is what you want when quality is king, and you need the ability to browse and send the full 1080p 12 mbs DTS HD 7.1 movie down to your home theater via Direct Play.
+Direct Play means no transcoding or converting takes place on the server before streaming.
+It's telling Plex that your equipment (receiver, tv, etc) will understand the format and play it directly without help, much like putting in a disc.
+Receivers and sound bars will most certainly support most videos in at least one of the audio formats, including the HD formats of each often found on Blu-ray soundtracks.
 The idea here is to come as close to the disc quality as possible without the hassle of actually using the disc.
 For the rest of the displays that aren't home theaters and may only be using the TV speaker, there is Chromecast.
-The $35 magic dongle that allows you to sling content from your server via a Chrome browser or about a dozen other apps on Android/Kindle, most importantly Plex.
-So getting up a movie for the kids is a simple as opening up a browser, going to plex.tv to browse my catalog, then playing that movie to the appropriate Chromecast device.
+The $35 magic dongle allows you to sling content from your server via a Chrome browser or about a dozen other apps on Android/Kindle, most importantly Plex.
+So getting up a movie for the kids is as simple as opening up a browser, going to plex.tv to browse my catalog, then playing that movie to the appropriate Chromecast device.
 Don't have your laptop?
-Same holds true when streaming from Kindle/Droid.
+The same holds when streaming from Kindle/Droid.
 Open the app, select Chromecast, and it will stream directly from your server to the dongle.
-In seconds, you have a reliable, family tested solution for all of your movies with no messy scratched discs to worry about.
-It really doesn't get much easier or more accessible than that.
-And when its not time for media on the big screen, you just pull out the small one and play your media right on the device.
-Won't be at home with wifi?
-No problem, just pin/sync the movie to your device and the server will convert and send down a portable copy for offline play.
-Is is really that awesome?
-Yes, yes it is!
+In seconds, you have a reliable, family-tested solution for all of your movies with no messy scratched discs to worry about.
+It doesn't get much easier or more accessible than that.
+And when it's not time for media on the big screen, you pull out the small one and play your media right on the device.
+Won't be at home with WiFi?
+No problem, pin/sync the movie to your device, and the server will convert and send down a portable copy for offline play.
+Is it that awesome?
+Yes, yes, it is!

 the Plex community is pretty great

-I just have to add that If you dive into Plex like I have, Plex Pass is a must.
+I have to add that If you dive into Plex as I have, Plex Pass is a must.
 Most of the features I've mentioned in my setup are enabled because I've subscribed to the $30 annual (or $4 monthly) pass.
-It's a no brainer which gets you access to Chromecast streaming, cloud syncing, and best of all Plex Pass server downloads giving you early access to features that free users will have to wait for.
+It's a no-brainer which gets you access to Chromecast streaming, cloud syncing, and, best of all, Plex Pass server downloads giving you early access to features that free users will have to wait for.
 I'll also say that the Plex community is pretty great.
-I've had a few issues here and there and each time I was able to resolve them in a forum discussion with other more experienced members.
-Every great app and ecosystem needs great support, and you'll definitely find that with Plex.
+I've had a few issues here and there, and each time, I resolved them in a forum discussion with other more experienced members.
+Every great app and ecosystem needs excellent support; you'll find that with Plex.